shanefostersmith/Platypus-Type-Extensions/README.md

 ```
 > Distribution types will be installed in a separate package 'platypus_distributions'

-Or, from a local clone:
+Or download all from a local clone:
 ```
     git clone https://github.com/shanefostersmith/platypus-type-extensions.git
     cd platypus-type-extensions

-    # Core library only
-    pip install -e .

-    # Core + distributions
+    # All dependencies
-    pip install -e ".[distributions]"
+    pip install -e ".[full]"
 ```

 ## Requirements